giantswarm/kocho/docs/getting_started.md

 export AWS_ACCESS_KEY=<aws access key>
 ```

+We have configured Kocho in the `kocho.yml` to use [CloudFlare](https://www.cloudflare.com) to create DNS records for you.
 You also need to put your cloudflare credentials into the environment.

 ```
 export CLOUDFLARE_EMAIL=<cloudflare email>
-export CLOUDFLARE_TOKEN=<cloudflare token>
+export CLOUDFLARE_TOKEN=<cloudflare api token>
 ```

 ## Using Kocho